elpideus/tadako/README.md

 These are things that we still need to implement in no specific order.

+- Verify that the files exist before downloading them
 - Add support for different download servers
 - Create documentation website
 - Finish descriptions of all the studios.
 - Automatic download of platform-specific dependencies (like mpv)
+- Add proxy support
+- Move help messages to a JSON file for compatibility